rust-lang/rfcs/text/3127-trim-paths.md

   in specific directories for these paths to work.
 [For instance](https://github.com/rust-lang/rust/issues/87825#issuecomment-920693005), if the absolute path to the `.pdb` file is sanitised to the relative `target/release/foo.pdb`, then the binary must be invoked under the crate root as
   `target/release/foo` to allow the correct backtrace to be displayed.
-- Should we treat the current working directory the same as other packages?
+- Should we treat the current package the same as other packages?
 We could have one fewer remapping rule by remapping all package roots to `[package name]-[version]`.
 A minor downside to this is not being able to `Ctrl+click` on paths to files the user is working on from panic messages.
 - Will these cover all potentially embedded paths?
 Have we missed anything?